Preventing COVID-19: Recommendations and Requirements

-- Arena attendance is limited to 25% or less of full capacity to ensure at least 6 feet of separation between those from different households.
+- Outdoor arena attendance is limited to 25% or less of full capacity to ensure at least 6 feet of separation between those from different households.

 - Organized school events for kindergarten through grade 12 have special face covering and social distance requirements.
 More details »

 Businesses and Workplaces